mcinglis/libpp/README.md

 #### Generating preprocessor code?
 Are you insane?

 Yes, I am.
 Still, generating the code is the best way out.
-It's maintainable, flexible and fast.
+It's maintainable, flexible, and fast.

 #### Why don't you provide a header that includes everything?